bigstronkcodeman/Lindenmayer-System-Renderer/README.md

 # Lindenmayer System Renderer

-A Lindenmayer System is a type of formal grammar, consisting of an alphabet of symbols, a set of production (substitution) rules, and a starting state (string) which is referred to as the "axiom".
+A Lindenmayer System is a type of formal grammar, consisting of an alphabet of symbols, a set of production (substitution) rules, and a starting state (some string) which is referred to as the "axiom".
 These production rules are applied iteratively, starting with the axiom.
 Then, the resulting string is interpreted as a set of instructions for drawing.

 Using these systems, we can render a vast collection of different types of beautiful fractal images.